 On March 25, 2024, CHI filed a motion to remand the action back to the state court, and filed an opposition to defendants' motion to transfer the case to the District of Delaware.
 Defendants filed their opposition to CHI's remand, and their reply in support of their motion to transfer, on April 15, 2024 and CHI filed its reply in support of its motion on April 22, 2024.
-The court will hold a hearing on the motions on May 2, 2024.
+On May 2, 2024, the Southern District of Florida bankruptcy court held a hearing on CHI's motion to remand and defendants' motion to transfer.
+After oral argument the court granted CHI's motion and denied defendants' motion.